Advanced Research Assistant - Cellular Genetics

 - Degree in Biological Sciences, or equivalent qualification

-- Relevant post-graduate laboratory experience
+- At least 2 years, relevant, post-graduate laboratory experience

 - Significant experience of core molecular biology techniques, including sample prep, PCR, RNA/DNA purification, library prep and similar